Testimonial videos | Customer story video creator | HeyGen

 Yes.
 Research shows video testimonials increase conversion rates by 20–80%, depending on industry and placement.
 Video testimonials outperform text because video conveys authenticity, viewers perceive video as more trustworthy, video engages multiple senses, emotional connection drives decisions, and video reduces perceived purchase risk.
 Landing pages with video testimonials consistently outperform text-only pages.

-Effective testimonial videos highlight specific problems customers faced, clear results achieved, an authentic delivery style, concrete metrics where possible, relevance to your target audience, responses to common objections, professional video quality, and an appropriate length (30–90 seconds for most use cases).
+Effective testimonial videos include specific problems customers faced, clear results achieved, authentic delivery style, concrete metrics when possible, relevance to the target audience, addressing common objections, professional video quality, and appropriate length (30–90 seconds for most use cases).
 Most important: specificity.
 "This product is great" lacks impact.
 "This product reduced our processing time from 4 hours to 30 minutes" provides concrete, believable value.

 HeyGen's AI avatar approach protects customer privacy.
 The customer provides testimonial text but doesn't appear on camera.
 Feedback becomes video content without exposing their identity.
-This enables testimonials from healthcare patients (HIPAA compliance), financial services clients (confidentiality requirements), corporate buyers (company policy restrictions), therapy clients (privacy is essential), and any customer who prefers anonymity.
-You get the value of testimonials without compromising customer privacy.
+This enables testimonials from healthcare patients (HIPAA compliance), financial services clients (confidentiality requirements), corporate buyers (company policy restrictions), therapy clients (privacy essential), and any customer who prefers anonymity.
+You get testimonial value without compromising customer privacy.

-Simple product: 5–10 testimonial videos covering the main benefits.
+Simple product: 5–10 testimonial videos covering main benefits.
 Multiple products: 3–5 testimonials per major product.
-B2B with multiple industries: testimonials for each target vertical.
+B2B with multiple industries: testimonials per target vertical.
 Complex sales: testimonials addressing different objections.
 Start with 10–15 testimonial videos covering overall satisfaction, specific features, different customer types, common objections, and implementation experience.
 Then expand based on performance data.

 Yes.
-Create the testimonial once, then scale it globally using localised video campaigns with natural voice cloning and lip-sync for 175+ languages.
+Create the testimonial once, then scale it globally using localized video campaigns with natural voice cloning and lip-sync for 175+ languages.

 Explore more solutions